Life Insurance in Spain for Expats (2026 Guide) | Costs, Coverage & How It Works

 Can expats get life insurance easily?

-Yes, most insurers accept expats.
+Yes, most insurers accept foreign residents.

 Can non-residents apply?